Public Utilities Commission Overturns Hawaiian Electric Companies Grid Supply Decision

 If you don’t have a home battery installed as part of your solar panel system, then you will lose power in a grid outage.

-If you install a DC-coupled home battery like the LG Chem Resu or the Tesla Powerwall 1 then you will be able to back-up a few plugs for a limited time.
+If you install a DC-coupled home battery like the Tesla Powerwall 1 then you will be able to back-up a few plugs for a limited time.
 If you install an AC-coupled home battery like the Tesla Powerwall 2, then you will enjoy ‘whole-home’ back-up, covering all loads up to 200 Amps.
 The more batteries you install, the more loads you will be able to back-up for longer.

 Home solar panel systems now deliver the promise of power when the grid goes down.